Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: An algorithm for computing degree-1 Vietoris-Rips persistent homology

-Now suppose that $\lune (\langle yz \rangle)$ has more than one connected component, $|L(\langle yz \rangle)| \geq 2$.
-For each element, $x \in L(\langle yz \rangle)$ we add a node to $T$ as follows.
-First, we create a node $g_{x}$ which sets the column field as $\{\phi(\langle xy \rangle, \phi (\langle xz \rangle), \phi(\langle yz \rangle) \}$ and the key field as $\phi(\langle yz \rangle)$.
-Before we add this node to $T$ we perform the matrix reduction procedure as follows.
-We search $T$ to see if there are any columns with the same lowest one (key value) as $g_x$.
-This is where the benefit of using AVL trees is realised.
-If $\langle yzx \rangle$ is the $j$th two-simplex added to the filtration, then we need only search $O(\log (j))$ nodes of $T$ as opposed to standard matrix reduction where one would potentially have to check $O(j)$ columns.
-If we find a node with the same key (lowest one) then we ``add" the column field of this node to the column field of $g_x$.
-Since we are working with coefficients in $\mathbb{Z}_{2}$, ``adding" in this context is simply taking the symmetric difference of the two sets of indices.
-We then set the key field of $g_x$ to be the maximum element of the reduced column field.
-We repeat this process until either the key of $g_x$ cannot be found in $T$ or the column field of $g_x$ is empty.
+If we find a (key, value) pair with the same key (lowest one) then we ``add'' the value field of this (key, value) pair to the value field of $g_x$.
+Since we are working with coefficients in $\mathbb{Z}_{2}$, ``adding'' in this context is simply taking the symmetric difference of the two sets of indices.
+We then set the key field of $g_x$ to be the maximum element of the reduced value field.
+We repeat this process until either the key of $g_x$ cannot be found in $T$ or the value field of $g_x$ is empty.
 The first case is equivalent to reducing the column in the standard matrix reduction algorithm until the column has lowest 1 different from all the columns reduced thus far; we add this reduced $g_x$ to $T$.
 In the case that the column field is empty, this means a degree-2 homology class was created by adding the 2-simplex $\langle yzx \rangle$ to the filtration; we do not add anything to $T$ in this case.
 We will discuss the complexities of constructing and searching $T$ in Section \ref{complexity-analysis}.